 Hot knife termination is a field terminating technique common in commercial lighting applications with plastic fiber only.
 This simple technique requires plastic fibers to be hand gathered in the ferrule tube, then cut flush with a heated razor knife.
 Recognized for its convenience and speed, this termination method is popular with installers and contractors who custom make the fiber harness in the field.

 However, because the termination happens at the jobsite, great care must be taken to keep the termination clean.
-It’s also very difficult to achieve an optimal pack and cleave the fiber at 90º to the ferrule, creating the same effect as skew.
+It’s also very difficult to achieve an optimal pack or cleave the fiber at 90º to the ferrule.
+When fiber is not finished at 90 degrees to the ferrule, a skewed end tip is created, which will reduces emitting accuracy and coupling efficiency.

 Hot knifed terminations are not polished, which further compromises transmission efficiency.
 Therefore this technique creates a marginal termination, with the greatest potential for early failure.
 When at all possible, all fiber optic manufacturers recommend investing the extra effort to plan and order pre-finished plastic fiber harnesses for long life and high transmission performance.